ICE nabs dozens of illegal immigrants, some with sex crime convictions, in New York

 "The reckless and unconstitutional practices ICE is deploying in our communities violate everything we believe in New York and are an assault on our democracy," Cuomo said.

-President Trump meanwhile, has been a full-throated defender of the agency.
-In July, he hailed their usefulness in fighting MS-13 and said agents are “tougher and smarter” than criminals in the country.
+President Trump has been a full-throated defender of the agency.
+In July, he hailed its usefulness in fighting the violent gang MS-13 and said agents are “tougher and smarter” than criminals in the country.

 “Dems do not appreciate the great job they do!” he tweeted.